garfix/nligems/doc/features/central.md

 * active plans (a list of hierarchical goal structures)
 * context information: date and time of conversation, person roles (me, you: anaphora)

-## Planner
+## Task Manager

+Some systems use planning as a means to fulfil the request of the user.
 When the user gives a command, this may mean that a goal needs to be executed.
 Executing a goal may require a plan (a series of tasks).

-A planner takes a goal, creates a plan (recursively) and executes a set of tasks needed to accomplish it.
+Prolog based systems excel in this approach.

+If a system has a task manager, this task manager may replace the dialog manager, since the dialog with the user is only a part of the actions that a system performs.
+If a system needs to perform asynchronous functions, it is better to make the task manager the main sub-system.

+Responding to user requests is then only one of the things a task manager does.
+Other things are: making requests to other systems, sending e-mails and processing the responses.
+An NLI with a task manager is an agent.
+It handles on its own account.

 Data sources:

 * set of plan templates
 * set of plans
+* context information

 ## Inference